AviatrixSystems/Docs/HowTos/CloudN-config-drive-v1_4.rst

 Create the ISO
 ~~~~~~~~~~~~~~

-After user-data file and meta-data file are created, you can create the ISO by using this following command.
+After the user-data file and meta-data file are created, you can create the ISO by using this following command.

 ::